ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

     > Make sure the camera is securely mounted with the enclosure, which would not resulting much vibration when the end effector's moving

-    6.3 Connect camera and the Intel® Joule™ with USB type C to A 3.0 cable [#2.1]
+    6.3 Connect camera and the Intel Joule with USB type C to A 3.0 cable [#2.1]

 <a id="org3c07fc7"></a>